nathanaeltan/api-docuemntation-automation/README.md

-## An Automaation tool for API documentation writing
+## An Automation tool for API documentation writing